 - getting customer personalization and mobile-first features in;

-- improving search capabilities to suit users and search engines;
+- working to improve Magento search capabilities to suit users and search engines;

 - reworking and optimizing the Checkout.